-All of our products are dairy-free, nut-free, gluten-free, oil-free, vegan, and kosher, fitting so many dietary preferences.
-Tahini packs a nutritional punch in every serving.
+All of our products are dairy-free, gluten-free, oil-free, vegan, and kosher, fitting so many dietary preferences.
+Did you know tahini packs a nutritional punch in every serving?!
 It contains plant-based calcium, protein, and iron.
 These are micronutrients kids don’t eat enough or can only gain from eating leafy green vegetables or meats.
 Tahini is also packed with nutrients including zinc, copper, iron, magnesium, and manganese.
 Lastly, it’s full of B vitamins!
 Learn more about the nutritional makeup of tahini.

 Since not all children eat leafy greens, lots of protein, or fibrous foods, you can easily sneak tahini into so many meals!
 For instance, our Berry Tahini Smoothie or Chocolate Tahini Smoothie are great breakfast options.
-You can also feed your kids Vegan Mac & Cheese for dinner or Tahini and Silan Banana Bread and Tahini Brownies for dessert!
+But what’s even better than those two options?
+Try our Double Chocolate Tahini Banana Muffins!
+Just whizz everything in a blender and you’re good to go.
+You can also feed your kids Vegan Mac & Cheese for dinner, Tahini and Silan Banana Bread and Tahini Brownies for dessert!

 Similarly to tahini, silan is packed with nutritional benefits!
 Dates, the only ingredient in silan, are full of essential minerals.
 These include magnesium, potassium, manganese, copper, and iron, among many others.
 Plus, they’re loaded with vitamins A, B, C, and D and soluble fiber.
 Read more about the silan nutritional benefits.